 Water at each of the sites was measured in situ for physical properties (pH, specific conductivity, salinity and temperature) using WTW pH and EC probes.
 Samples were collected and analysed for a range of contaminants likely to be present in semi-rural, agricultural catchments.
-They were then sent to MPL Laboratories to be analysed for nutrients including total nitrogen, total oxidised nitrogen, nitrogen as ammonia, total organic nitrogen, total phosphorous, filterable reactive phosphorous and total suspended solids.
+They were then sent to MPL Laboratories to be analysed for nutrients including total nitrogen, total oxidised nitrogen, nitrogen as ammonia, total organic nitrogen, total phosphorus, filterable reactive phosphorus and total suspended solids.